-AASA was formed to represent the mutual interests of its members.
-Membership is open to all airlines based in southern Africa and the Indian Ocean islands.
-There are currently 19 Airline Members from this region.
+The Airlines Association of Southern Africa (AASA), is an organisation which was formed in 1970 to represent the mutual interests of its Members.
+Membership is open to all airlines based in countries south of the equator, including the Indian Ocean Islands.
+There are currently 19 Airline Members.
 In addition, Associate Membership is open to airline partner organisations.
-There are currently 35 Associate Members, including infrastructure service providers, several oil companies, major aircraft manufacturers, engine manufacturers, a ground handling company, IT service providers, tourism organisations and other industry associations and partners.
+There are currently 35 Associate Members, including infrastructure service providers, several oil companies, major aircraft manufacturers, engine manufacturers, ground handling companies, service providers, other industry associations and partners.

-With AASA’s focus concentrated on any issue related to improving the continued sustainability and profitability of its Airline Members, the regular liaison and good working
+With AASA’s focus concentrated on any issue impacting the airline business, the regular liaison and good working